India's IT Landscape — Why Now?

 - ESIC: 3.25% employer + 0.75% employee on wages up to ₹21,000/month

-- Professional Tax: State-specific slab-based tax on salaries
+- Professional Tax: State-specific slab on salaries

-- Minimum Wages: State-specific, must be documented even if IT salaries exceed these
+- Minimum Wages: State-specific; must be documented

 IT Sector Specifics

-- Remote Work Policy: Define WFH, BYOD, data security, and moonlighting policies clearly
+- Remote Work Policy: Define WFH, BYOD, data security, and moonlighting policies

 Critical Clauses in IT Employment Agreements